Weyl images of Kantor pairs: Kantor pairs and -graded ( -graded) Lie algebras

-\begin{proof} If (a) holds, we know from Propositions \ref{prop:Kan5} and \ref{prop:simpleKan} that $\Kan(P)$ is a simple $5$-graded Lie algebra that envelops $P$.
+\begin{proof} If (a) holds in (i), we know from Propositions \ref{prop:Kan5} and \ref{prop:simpleKan} that $\Kan(P)$ is a simple $5$-graded Lie algebra that envelops $P$.
 Conversely, suppose (b) holds.
-Then by Lemma \ref{lem:simpletight} and Corollary \ref{cor:Kanchar} we have a unique $5$-graded isomorphism as indicated in (ii).
+Then by Proposition \ref{prop:simpletight} and Corollary \ref{cor:Kanchar} we have a unique $5$-graded isomorphism as indicated in (ii).
 So $P$ is simple by Proposition \ref{prop:simpleKan}.
-This proves (i) and (ii); and (iii) is proved by the same argument using Proposition \ref{prop:centroid} in place of Proposition~\ref{prop:simpleKan}.
-Finally, (iv) follows from (ii). \end{proof}
+This proves (i) and (ii); and (iii) is proved by the same argument using Corollary \ref{cor:centroid}. \end{proof}